 Ah, sound.
 At this point, it’s become something of a cliché to talk about how important sound is to the quality of your films, and how hellaciously undervalued it is in most of the videos that you see on the internet.

 Yes, people will stomach a bit of grainy footage here and there, but hearing terrible audio is like scratching your fingers down a blackboard!

 Get a RODE VideoMic on top of your DSLR for recording sound as you travel around an event.
-It won’t get you A+ sound all the time, but it’ll be decent background hubbub sound.
+It won’t get you A+ sound all the time, but it’ll be a decent background hubbub sound.

-For entry level, you can’t go wrong with a basic DSLR attachment LED light on top of your camera.
+For entry-level, you can’t go wrong with a basic DSLR attachment LED light on top of your camera.
 The Neewer 160 dimmable LED light is a bargain.